 We may also use your personal information to provide you with customer support and to maintain and improve our Services.
 We may combine your information with other information about you that is available to us, including information from other sources, such as from your doctors, in order to maintain an accurate medical record of patients who receive our testing services.

 De-identified, pseudonymized and anonymized data may be used for scientific research purposes related to the purpose for which we originally obtained your data.
-That research purpose is for the improvement and development of our cancer diagnostic products.
+That research purpose is for the improvement and development of our cancer and other disease diagnostic products.
 Research data is non-personally identifiable information, so no PHI or PII (defined more specifically below) are used for research purposes.

 Sharing Your Personal Information